PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

   github: https://github.com/francopestilli
   scholar: https://scholar.google.com/citations?user=gh_KorwAAAAJ
   bio: |
     **Associate Professor of Psychology at the University of Texas at Austin**, Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
-Before that, he was Postdoctoral Researcher at Columbia University, Research Associate at Stanford University, and faculty at Indiana University.
-Franco's research spans multiple disciplines such as psychology, computer science, engineering and neuroscience.
+Before that, he was Postdoctoral Researcher at Columbia University, Research Associate at Stanford University, and Faculty at Indiana University.
+Franco's research spans multiple disciplines such as psychology, computer science, engineering, and neuroscience.
 At the University of Texas at Austin, Franco teaches Neuroscience and Data Science.
 He is affiliated member of the [Center For Perceptual Systems](https://liberalarts.utexas.edu/cps/), and Executive Board Member of [The Center for Theoretical and Computational Neuroscience](https://ctcn.utexas.edu/).
 He is [Fellow of the Association for Psychological Science](https://member.psychologicalscience.org/directories/fellows) and [Psychonomics Society](https://www.psychonomic.org/page/2017springnewfellows) and editorial board member of the Spring Nature Journals [Scientific Data](https://www.nature.com/sdata/), and [Scientific Reports](https://www.nature.com/srep/).
 Franco has received the [Microsoft Investigator Fellowship](https://www.microsoft.com/en-us/research/academic-program/microsoft-investigator-fellowship/fellowship-recipients/), [gifts from the Kavli Foundation](https://kavlifoundation.org/news/connecting-neuroscience) and the [APS Janet Taylor Spence Award for Transformative Early Career Contributions](https://www.psychologicalscience.org/members/awards-and-honors/spence-recipients/pestilli).
-Franco is founder and director of the [Advanced Computational Neuroscience Network](https://neurosciencenetwork.org/) and [brainlife.io](https://brainlife.io/).
-He is currently, Chair-Elect of the [International Brain Initiative](https://internationalbraininitiative.org/) Data Governance and Sharing Working Group.
+Franco is founder and director of the Brain Research International Data Governance & Exchange (BRIDGE; [braindatagovernance.org](braindatagovernance.org)) [Advanced Computational Neuroscience Network](https://neurosciencenetwork.org/), the Brain Imaging Data Structure ([BIDS](https://bids.neuroimaging.io/)) [Connectivity Project](https://pestillilab.github.io/bids-connectivity), ([ezBIDS](https://brainlife.io/ezbids), and [brainlife.io](https://brainlife.io/).
+He is currently Chair of the Infrastructure Committee of the [International Neuroinformatics Coordinating Facility](https://incf.org), and past Chair of the [International Brain Initiative](https://internationalbraininitiative.org/) Data Standards and Sharing Working Group.

 team:
   partial: team/team
   title: Team
-  description: Below are the wonderful students, postdocs, staff members and faculty colleagues that make our science possible.
+  description: Below are the wonderful students, postdocs, staff members, and faculty colleagues who make our science possible.
   people:

     - name: Kimberly Ray